nirdeshkumar02/Project_Solar_System/README.md

 For development, you will only need Node.js and NPM installed in your environement.

 ## Run Application in your local
-Clone the Code Repository `https://github.com/nirdeshkumar02/Project_Solar_System.git` Install Dependencies using `npm install`
+Clone the Code Repository `https://github.com/nirdeshkumar02/Project_Solar_System.git`.

+Install Dependencies using `npm install`.

-Run Unit Testing `npm test`
+Run Unit Testing `npm test`.

-Run Code Coverage `npm run coverage`
+Run Code Coverage `npm run coverage`.

-Start Application Server `npm start`
+Start Application Server `npm start`.

-Access Application on Browser `http://localhost:3000/`
+Access Application on Browser `http://localhost:3000/`.

 ## Changes Required
 1. You need to provide the **MongoDB Connection URL** to connect the application with the database.